Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 Is it Afghanistan?

-You gotta take a break in about 30 seconds here, but um you get honestly, if if you just research the news yourself, uh you go to various websites to look at the news, I will guarantee you that uh even I, my friends, before I was able to get my arms around this and and get a grasp of this, even I was confused with all of the economic reporting, just looking at the headlines that are out there today.
+But you get, honestly, if you just research the news yourself, you go to various websites to look at the news, I will guarantee you that even I, my friends, before I was able to get my arms around this and get a grasp of this, even I was confused with all of the economic reporting just looking at the headlines that are out there today.

 Quick timeout.